atet/regex/README.md

 **I'll leave you with a few review topics before suggesting your next step in data analysis with regex**

 1. Regex can get very complex to match specific patterns, but you can break down any pattern into its components to make sense of it; it is a powerful tool worth learning
-2. We've seen that John was a bit lax with his music naming conventions while Jane was a bit more tidy and consistent: In the real world you may have to deal with data that is not so tidy
+2. We've seen that John was a bit lax with his music naming conventions while Jane was tidier and more consistent: In the real world you may have to deal with data that is not so tidy
 3. When you have the opportunity to start recording your own data, it's to your benefit and best practice to start off with an organized and consistent format (naming conventions, date format, etc.)
 4. Remember all the fine tuning we had to do in earlier data to get the right results?
 Not being able to readily see everything with larger data sets might cause us to miss a few things (false positives and false negatives), but sometimes it's the best we can do; nothing will be perfect